 On This Page

-- The absolute best hotels in Los Cabos are Las Ventanas (most luxurious), Esperanza Resort (most romantic and best spa), Cabo Surf Hotel (best family boutique), and Hilton Los Cabos (best family resort).
+- Best Resorts in Los Cabos: Esperanza Resort (most romantic and best spa) • Cabo Surf Hotel (best family boutique) • Hilton Los Cabos (best family resort).

 - The best areas for travelers are Cabo Downtown (beaches and nightlife), San Jose Downtown (famous art district), San Jose Puerto Los Cabos (private and tranquil with the only swimmable beach in San Jose), and The Corridor (golf, surfing, snorkeling).